Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: RL-D : Reinforcement Learning with Discrete Diffusion

 \subsection{On-Policy Diffusion Learning}

-The standard ELBO objective, used in both (\ref{eq:fkl_loss}) and (\ref{eq:rkl_loss}), trains the model to denoise samples $(\textbf{a}^n, \textbf{a}^0)$ generated from the \emph{fixed forward process} $q(\textbf{a}^n | \textbf{a}^0)$.
+The standard ELBO objective, used in both \ref{eq:fkl_loss} and \ref{eq:rkl_loss}, trains the model to denoise samples $(\textbf{a}^n, \textbf{a}^0)$ generated from the \emph{fixed forward process} $q(\textbf{a}^n | \textbf{a}^0)$.
 However, this distribution of noised actions $\textbf{a}^n$ may differ significantly from the actions the policy actually generates during its own generative process.
 To align the training distribution with the inference distribution, we propose \emph{On-Policy Diffusion Learning}.
 Instead of starting from a clean action $\textbf{a}^0 \sim \pi_k$ and adding noise, we generate the entire diffusion trajectory $(\textbf{a}^N, \hdots, \textbf{a}^0)$ on-policy by sampling from the \emph{learned reverse process} of the current policy, i.e., $\textbf{a}^N \sim p(\cdot|s)$ and $\textbf{a}^{n-1} \sim p_{\theta_k}(\cdot | \textbf{a}^n, s)$.
-This yields $(\textbf{a}^n, \textbf{a}^0)$ pairs that are "on-policy" with respect to the policy's own generative dynamics, which we find enhances stability and sample efficiency.
+This yields $(\textbf{a}^n, \textbf{a}^0)$ pairs that are "on-policy" with respect to the policy's own generative dynamics, which we find enhances stability and sample efficiency. {Note that the ``on-policy'' here only refers to the diffusion process, rather than the overall RL framework.}